GenKawamura/avogadro2-docker/README.md

 ## Status

  * CentOS7 build is successful
- * Generating an RPM for Nanocar plugin
+ * Generating an RPM for Nanocar plugin --> A dependency issue of python3.6 packages

  * Fedore32 build is unsuccessful